 How does Bee partner with entrepreneurs?

-Pre-investment, we’re koolaid drinkers, jazzed up and as excited as the founders are about their opportunity to impact the world.
-Our intention is to offer founders value from the very first meeting.
+Pre-investment, we’re deeply committed and as excited as the Founders are about their opportunity to impact the world.
+Our intention is to offer Founders value from the very first meeting.
 Post-investment, we become pragmatic realists as to the challenges of entrepreneurship.
-Company building comes from long, hard hours with very little certainty, and so we aim to support founders along this arduous road.
+Company building comes from long, hard hours with very little certainty, and so we aim to support Founders along this arduous road.

 Why is the firm named Bee Partners?